On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: System Model and Preliminaries

 \section{System Model and Preliminaries}

-A large unitarily invariant system (LUIS) in \eqref{Eqn:linear_system} consists of a linear constraint $\Gamma$ and a non-linear constraint $\Phi$: \BS \ES where $\bm{y}\!\in\!\mathbb{C}^{M\!\times\!1}$ is a vector of observations, $\bf{A}\!\in\!\mathbb{C}^{M\!\times\!
-N}$ a \emph{right-unitarily invariant} measurement matrix (see \ref{Sec:haar_def}) and $\bm{n}\!\sim\!\mathcal{CN}(\mathbf{0},\sigma^2\bm{I}_M)$ a vector of additive Gaussian noise samples.
-Since $\bf{x}$ is normalized, the transmit SNR is defined as $snr = \sigma^{-2}$.
-We consider a large-scale LUIS that $M,N\to\infty$ and a fixed $\beta=N/M$. $\bf{A}$ is known at the receiver, but unknown at the transmitter\footnote{If $\bf{A}$ is also known at the transmitter, then the LUIS in \eqref{Eqn:linear_system} can be converted to a set of parallel SISO-AWGN channels using singular value decomposition (SVD).
-Then, the well-known water filling technique is capacity approaching.}.
-This assumption has been widely used in multiple-input-multiple-output (MIMO) \cite{MaTWC} and multi-user MIMO systems \cite{Lei20161b}.
-Fig. \ref{Fig:Sys_mod} shows a block diagram of LUIS.
+A large unitarily invariant system (LUIS) in \eqref{Eqn:linear_system} consists of a linear constraint $\Gamma$ and a non-linear constraint $\Phi$: \BS \ES The LUIS is assumed to meet the following assumption. \begin{assumption} We assume that $\bf{A}$ is a \emph{right-unitarily invariant} measurement matrix (see \ref{Sec:haar_def}) and the average power of $\bf{x}$ is normalized, i.e., $\frac{1}{N}\|{\bf{x}}\|^2=1$, and ${\rm SNR} = \sigma^{-2}$ is the transmit signal noise ratio (SNR).
+We consider a large-scale LUIS that $M,N\to\infty$ with a fixed $\beta=N/M$.
+In addition, the empirical eigenvalue distribution of $\bf{AA}^{\rm H}$ converges almost surely to a deterministic distribution with compact support in the large system limit.
+Furthermore, we assume that only the receiver\footnote{This assumption has been commonly used in MIMO and/or multi-user communications\cite{MaTWC, Lei20161b}.
+If the transmitter also has $\bf{A}$, the LUIS can be converted to parallel SISO channels.
+Then, water filling is capacity optimal.} knows $\bf{A}$. \end{assumption}